mongodb/docs/source/includes/api/automation-configuration/replicaSets.rst

        to create a valid replica set configuration.
 For more information on ``members`` objects, see :manual:`replSetGetConfig
        </reference/command/replSetGetConfig>` in the MongoDB manual.

-   * - replicaSets.force
-     - object
-     - *Optional*.
-An object that contains the ``currentVersion`` field set to a version number.
-Automation will force a reconfiguration of the replica set if and only if the value of ``currentVersion`` equals the current version of the replica set.
-You can use ``force`` to reconfigure a replica set that has lost members and can't reach a majority of votes.